 A Virtual Forest and One Trillion Real Trees

-The World Map of Trees, shown below, is made of more than 15,000 trees that together form the continents of our planet, while the surrounding grassy meadows represent the oceans.
+The World Map of Trees, shown below, is made of more than 15,000 trees.
+Together they form the continents of our planet, while the surrounding grassy meadows represent the oceans.
 A piece of land art on an area of approximately 200 hectares, accessed by roads and paths (the equator and some meridians) and with ditches representing tropics and polar circles.
 All this of course entirely digital and virtual, because unfortunately I have no backyard of this size.

 Apart from the fact that this forest map is a nice addition to my collection of world maps (see, for example, the stained glass, scrapwood, graffiti and coffee bean version), I also made it for a special reason: trees are going to save us.
 If you have time, you should also read my factcheck: is there really no planet B?